aws/aws-sdk-js-v3/packages/signature-v4-multi-region/README.md

-This package provides a SigV4-compatible request signer that wraps a pure-JS SigV4 signer ([`@aws-sdk/signature-v4`](https://www.npmjs.com/package/@aws-sdk/signature-v4)) for regional requests, and attempts to call a native implementation of SigV4a signer([`@aws-sdk/signature-v4-crt`](https://www.npmjs.com/package/@aws-sdk/signature-v4)) it the request is not regional.
+This package provides a SigV4-compatible request signer that wraps a pure-JS SigV4 signer ([`@aws-sdk/signature-v4`](https://www.npmjs.com/package/@aws-sdk/signature-v4)) for regional requests, and attempts to call a native implementation of SigV4a signer([`@aws-sdk/signature-v4-crt`](https://www.npmjs.com/package/@aws-sdk/signature-v4)) it the request is multi-region.

-An un-regional request is identified by the `signingRegion` parameter.
-A region is un-regional if the `signingRegion` parameter is set to `*`.
+A multi-region request is identified by the `signingRegion` parameter.
+A request is multi-region if the `signingRegion` parameter is set to `*`.